Lukc/tartines-www/rules.md

 ## Hardware

-Tartines’ hardware is possessed by the members of the Council.
+Tartines' hardware is possessed by the members of the Council.

-The Council’s members *may* decide to give additional hardware or to take it back at any time depending on Tartines’ needs.
+The Council's members *may* decide to give additional hardware or to take it back at any time depending on Tartines' needs.
 If hardware or other goods are to be obtained by Tartines, the Council *must* decide which of its members will obtain them.

 ## Finances

-Tartines’, as a group, does not possess the ability to own money.
+Tartines', as a group, does not possess the ability to own money.

 If the Council decides monetary resources are required, its members *must* decide who will pay what.
 If monetary resources are to be obtained by Tartines, the Council *must* decide which of its members will obtain them.

 ## Name and image

-The name “Tartines” or Tartines’ logo *may* be used in documentation or other promotional materials.
+The name “Tartines” or Tartines' logo *may* be used in documentation or other promotional materials.
 Such uses *must* be [voted](#votes) by the Council.

 ## Intellectual property